Financial Reporting Manager Salary

 Popular Skills for Financial Reporting Manager

-Financial Reporting Managers seem to require a number of specific skills.
-Most notably, skills in Securities and Exchange Commision Experience, Accounting, Financial Reporting, and Financial Analysis are correlated to pay that is above average.
+Survey results imply that Financial Reporting Managers deploy a substantial tool kit of skills at work.
+Most notably, skills in Securities and Exchange Commision Experience, Database Management & Reporting, Accounting, and Financial Reporting are correlated to pay that is above average.
 Those listing Budgeting as a skill should be prepared for drastically lower pay.
-Project Management and Windows Operating System General Use also typically command lower compensation.
-The majority of those who know Accounting also know Microsoft Excel.
+Project Management and SAP SAP Financial Accounting and Controlling also typically command lower compensation.
+Those educated in Accounting tend to be well versed in Microsoft Excel.

 Pay by Experience Level for Financial Reporting Manager